-1. Early cancer: In patients with suspicion of cancer based on endoscopic findings, endoscopic resection (EMR or ESD) may be carried out.
-If histologic examination of the removed lesion reveals advanced cancer, gastrectomy should be performed.
-The overall 5-year survival rates after the resection of early gastric cancer are >90%.
+1. Early cancer: In patients with suspicion of cancer based on endoscopic findings, endoscopic resection (EMR or ESD) may be performed.
+If histologic examination of the removed lesion reveals advanced cancer, gastrectomy should be done.
+The overall 5-year survival rates after resection of early gastric cancer are >90%.
 H pylori infection should be treated if present.

 2. Advanced cancer: A multidisciplinary approach in a specialized center is required.
 Patients with resectable cancers at stage T2 or higher and any N stage may benefit from perioperative chemotherapy or chemoradiation, with trastuzumab for human epidermal growth factor receptor 2 (HER2)-overexpressing metastatic carcinoma.
 Total or subtotal gastrectomy with regional lymphadenectomy should include as many lymph nodes as possible (D1 dissection: limited to perigastric nodes; D2 dissection: extended to include nodes along the main branches of the celiac axis).
 The overall postoperative 5-year survival rates differ between countries but are usually >20%.
 The prognosis in patients undergoing this radical surgery depends on dimensions of the resected tumor, depth of infiltration, and number of lymph nodes with metastases.